 Rick Steves' Best of Poland in 10 Days Tour, Day by Day

-Starting in the colorful port city of Gdańsk, you'll escape the crowds and embrace the understated elegance of ready-for-prime-time Poland for 10 days.
 With an expert Rick Steves guide at your side, you'll experience the colorful port city of Gdańsk, mighty Malbork Castle, the cobbly-cute village of Toruń, Poland's contemporary capital of Warsaw, the spiritual Jasna Góra Monastery, and charming Kraków — Poland's finest city.
 In this land of surprises — so trendy and hip, yet steeped in history — there's so much to discover.
-Let's go…
+Grab your bag and let's go…

-We'll meet at our hotel in delightful Gdańsk at 5 p.m. for a preview of our upcoming adventure.
+We'll meet at our hotel in delightful Gdańsk for a preview of our upcoming adventure.
 Then we'll take an orientation walk through our neighborhood and get acquainted over a "Welcome to Poland" dinner together.

-The next morning we'll take a walking tour of the beautiful city once called "Danzig" — Poland's historic main port and gateway to the Baltic, and still slathered in handsome Hanseatic architecture.
-After a break for lunch, we'll regroup for an enlightening visit to the Gdańsk Shipyard, where Lech Wałęsa's Solidarity movement took hold in 1980, challenging the communist regime for the first time — a stirring story that we'll hear inside the European Solidarity Center.
-Following our visit, we'll enjoy a spirited vodka tasting together and the rest of your evening is free to wander more of Gdańsk's charming back streets, dip into its many museums, or side-trip to the sandy beaches of Sopot before we enjoy a spirited vodka tasting together.
+This morning we'll take a walking tour of the beautiful city once called "Danzig" — Poland's historic main port and gateway to the Baltic, still slathered in handsome Hanseatic architecture.
+After a break for lunch, we'll regroup for an enlightening visit to the Gdańsk Shipyard, where Lech Wałęsa's Solidarity movement took hold in 1980, challenging the communist regime for the first time — a stirring story that we'll hear at the European Solidarity Center.
+Following our visit, we'll enjoy a spirited vodka tasting together and the rest of your evening is free to wander more of Gdańsk's charming back streets.

 Today we'll start with a walking tour through Warsaw's historic center and revisit the city's prewar grandeur and its risen-from-the-ashes postwar reconstruction.
 Together with our local guide, we'll explore grand boulevards, communist relics, and bustling squares, tracing the ebb and flow of a city that remembers a tragic past while looking ahead to an optimistic future.
 The rest of the afternoon and evening are yours to explore more of modern-day Warsaw, from its top-notch museums (art, science, history, Chopin) to its trendy food and nightlife scene.

-The following morning is dedicated to the resilient spirit of a city that was, by the end of World War II, destroyed to its foundations.
+This morning is dedicated to the resilient spirit of a city that was, by the end of World War II, destroyed to its foundations.
 Our local guide will start with a sobering look at Warsaw's Ghetto Uprising, a valiant Jewish resistance against the Nazis.
 Then we'll tour the world-class Museum of the History of Polish Jews, spanning the complex and fascinating Jewish experience from the Middle Ages through today.
-We'll set you free for for an afternoon stroll through idyllic Łazienki Park, sprinkled with elegant gardens, royal palaces, and proud peacocks.
-Tonight we'll gather for dinner at a nearby restaurnt to bid farwell to Warsaw.
+We'll set you free for an afternoon stroll through the idyllic Łazienki Park, sprinkled with elegant gardens, royal palaces, and proud peacocks.
+Tonight we'll gather for a toast and dinner to bid farewell to Warsaw.

-We'll leave Warsaw behind this morning and trace the path of pilgrims to Jasna Góra monastery in Częstochowa — home to the revered icon of the Black Madonna, the most important symbol of Polish Catholicism.
+We'll leave Warsaw behind this morning and trace the path of pilgrims to the Jasna Góra Monastery in Częstochowa — home to the revered icon of the Black Madonna, the most important symbol of Polish Catholicism.
 Then we'll set our sights on colorful, charming Kraków — Poland's finest city — where we'll get our first look at the majestic main square (one of Europe's best).
 After an orientation, we'll set you free to explore more of the Old Town and find dinner on your own at one of Kraków's great restaurants.

 Today we'll visit Nowa Huta, a planned steelworkers' town that exemplifies the socialist aesthetic of the People's Republic of Poland (and is now a desirable suburb).
-On our way back into Kraków, we’ll visit Oskar Schindler's factory, the place where a compassionate businessman saved the lives of his Jewish workers during the Holocaust — and now home to a museum of Kraków's WWII experience.
 The afternoon is yours to enjoy Kazimierz, the city's historic Jewish Quarter, with its historic sights, bohemian-chic restaurants, artsy boutiques, and student vitality — or to catch up on any sightseeing you missed in Kraków.
 Tonight, we'll share travel memories and toast to new friends over our farewell dinner together.
-No bus.
-Walking: moderate.

 Day 10: Tour Over After Breakfast